-The overarching goal of Proyecto Mamá is to comprehensively assess the resources and needs in our community regarding perinatal mental health among Latina/o mothers.
+The overarching goal of Proyecto Mamá is to comprehensively assess the resources and needs regarding perinatal mental health among Latinx mothers in the Milwaukee community.

 Edwards, L.M., Loyo, K., Bello, B., Lattimore, D., & Ramirez, A. (2016, October).
 “I can handle this on my own:” A community-based study of resources and needs regarding perinatal mental health among Latinas.
 In A. Barrera (Chair), Emerging Topics in Research about Perinatal Mental Health among Latinas.
 Symposium presented at the National Latina/o Psychological Association Conference, Orlando.